Tag: Hudson Valley Museums

 The displays tell the stories of activists who saved the area, Robber Barons that exploited it and the everyday people who contributed to making the valley the interesting place that it is today.
 It showed how protests and free speech saved the Valley from devastating development.

 Take time to guide through the rooms and read the signs and stories.
 There is a lot to see and do here and make sure to leave plenty of time to walk the grounds and see the tug boat and sailing displays and walk the river front.
+There is even a display of ships models to explore.
 It makes for an interesting afternoon.

 History of the Hudson River Maritime Museum